-Laptops work great on the road or in the classroom, but now that so many of us have been suddenly thrust into working from home, you may be realizing that your tiny notebook isn’t optimal for being pounded on for eight hours straight.
+Laptops work great on the road or in the classroom, but now that so many of us have been suddenly thrust into working from home and distance learning, you may be realizing that your tiny notebook isn’t optimal for being pounded on for eight hours straight.
 Yes, it can get the job done.
 But with a little help, your laptop can get the job done so much better.

 Actual laptop recommendations are beyond the scope of this article as well, but if you need some assistance there, be sure to check out our guides on what to look for in a home laptop, and our expert evaluations of the best-selling laptops under $500.
 We also maintain buying guides for our favorite laptops overall and the best gaming notebooks.

 With all that out of the way, let’s dig into the gear that can make working from home easier.
 We’ll start with the most helpful (and perhaps more obvious) ones, then move into more specialized scenarios.
 Skip ahead if you’ve got the basics covered, though we’ve also included information on how to repurpose tech you already own in some sections.